 On Thursday afternoon, a Ford Ranger traveling east on Linden Road in Pinehurst struck a deer when it suddenly ran into the road, shattering the windshield and knocking off the driver-side mirror.
-It’s unclear if the driver was injured.
+The driver was not injured.

 Autumn in North Carolina is when deer start showing up in greater numbers along the state’s roadways, which means a greater chance of a collision with vehicles.